Spotlight on Kimball Brook Farm

 In 2003, JD and Cheryl began transitioning the 220 cow farm to an organic operation and Kimball Brook Farm became one of the largest certified organic dairy operations in the State of Vermont.
 The first shipment of organic milk was in September 2005.
 In 2010, they began the process of pursuing another dream of opening their own creamery in the former Saputo Cheese plant in Hinesburg.
 This would allow them to assemble, bottle, and package all of their own products.
 In June of 2011, they were awarded the VT Dairy Farm of the Year award and by May of 2012, they were celebrating the official opening of Green Mountain Organic Creamery.

 At the Co-op, you can find a broad selection of Kimball Brook Farm’s organic products including Whole Milk, Cream, Chocolate Milk, Maple Milk, Mocha & Coffee Flavored Iced Cappuccino, Butter and Iced Teas.
+Also be sure to check out their newest addition to the lineup: CBD Tea!

 The herd at Kimball Brook Farm consists of Holsteins, Jerseys and Jersey/Holstein crosses.
 During the growing season, their cows and heifers(teenagers) can be found happily grazing on the lush grasses their pastures provide.
 The cows that are being actively milked also get some mixed legumes and grains at the barn to provide them with the extra energy they need to produce rich, organic milk.